Sitemap

 The Chrissie Hynde Albums Ranked

-The Pretenders are a great band, and the main reason for that is Chrissie Hynde.
+The Pretenders are a great band and the main reason for that is Chrissie Hynde.
 The rock act’s singer, guitarist, and primary songwriter is also its only constant member throughout its 40-plus year history.
 With that in mind, it kind of makes sense why Hynde, for so long, hadn’t branched out into the solo album game; some of the Pretenders records are primarily a Hynde artistic effort.
 But back in 2014, 34 years after the band’s self-titled debut, the musician put her name and her name alone on an album cover.
-Hynde had worked on a bunch of songs with various other artists before and since, and had released an album in 2010 as part of JP, Chrissie and the Fairground Boys (FIDELITY!), but in the seven years since STOCKHOLM’s release (Hynde’s debut solo record), she has added two more albums to her solo discography.
-Chrissie Hynde, besides achieving legendary status in rock music at a time when women in the scene weren’t really celebrated (they often still aren’t), is a great guitarist, singer, and songwriter.
+Hynde had worked on a bunch of songs with various other artists before and since, and had released an album in 2010 as part of JP, Chrissie and the Fairground Boys (FIDELITY!), but in the 11 years since 2014, she has released four albums to form her solo discography.
+Hynde, besides achieving legendary status in rock music at a time when women in the scene weren’t really celebrated (they often still aren’t), is a great guitarist, singer, and songwriter.
 The latter, however, may not be fully represented across Hynde’s solo albums, but that’s OK.
 You’ll see what I mean.

 Favorite track: “You or No One”